 Each of these were representative of humanity and the Jewish nation.
 One died and one never saw death.
 Both went to different places Moses to Abraham's bosom, Elijah taken up in a whirlwind.
 Moses is representative of the law and also the dead that will be resurrected.

 Elijah represents the prophets and the translated saints, those who will be raptured, that will never see death.
 Both are associated with the power of God.
-A number of truths can be learned from this event .It shows the unity of the OT. and the NT.
-Both had written about the sufferings glory of Christ that would follow.
+A number of truths can be learned from this event .It shows the unity of the Old Testament and New.
+Both had written about the sufferings, that the glory of Christ that would follow.
 All that the was spoken of and the prophets was now there in substance not shadow.
 Jesus validates the OT by bearing witness to these men, they were real and in agreement and that one day we will all be gathered together in Jesus.
 Moses was not resurrected was but alive in spirit, which proves their is life beyond the grave without our bodies.

 It was Moses who wrote in Deut.18 to give heed to the prophet that will come.
 Christ is the fulfillment of all the law and the prophets.
 Of both what Moses and Elijah wrote, and did.